holuborhee/news-aggregator/README.md

 NEWS_API_KEY={your_newsapi_key_here}
 ```

-> NOTE: Unless you make any chnage to the docker settings and ports, you do not need to bother about envionment variables for all the services except the `laravel_app`.
+> NOTE: Unless you make any change to the docker settings and ports, you do not need to bother about envionment variables for all the services except the `laravel_app`.
 The defaults should work for all the services.

 ---